-Taking a quick glance of each of the notebooks for the languages I’m actively studying, I can immediately see that I need to work on the following:
+Taking a quick glance at each of the notebooks for the languages I’m actively studying, I can immediately see that I need to work on the following:

 – Using the right measure word (I default to 个 gè far too often)

 How do I know this?
 Because when I look at the phrases and notes that I’ve written in myself, I can see examples where I’ve used this in place of the correct measure word.

 – Pronunciation (listen and speak more)